 Laptops are one of those non-living things that plot against people.
 They break down at the right time.
 Whenever you are in a hurry and require a charged laptop or when you are in the middle of an important work and your laptop shows low battery, and you plug in your charger.
 And boom!
 You get an error which says “Plugged in, not charging.”
-Now if you are wondering that it might be because of weak battery or charger, then you are somewhat right.
-Also, there can be other reasons that lead to such errors.
+There can be other reasons that lead to such errors.
 Issues like plugged in charging but not charging cause annoyance and disturbance in our work.
 Sometimes when your battery drains completely, and you plug in our charger, the display gets brightened, but the charging process doesn’t start.
 The charging but not charging problem faced by many people is a frequently occurring error.
 So before you replace your battery with a new one or buy a new charger, let us get some solution to the user’s questions like “Why does my laptop say plugged in not charging?”

 Plugged In, Not Charging Error